Curated resources to help with distance learning and more.

 The COVID-19 pandemic caused unprecedented disruption to education, as schools shut down and children and educators were thrust into a digital learning environment.
 During the year and a half that followed, additional challenges came to light.
 The pandemic heightened awareness of a wide digital divide and access inequities to technology.
 It affected the social and mental well-being of our students in untold ways.
 And it forced parents and caregivers on to the frontlines of education as makeshift teachers, emphasizing the vital role of schools in our community.

-In this second chapter of the Public Square series, WEDU PBS will address impacts both in and out of the classroom.
-We'll hear from families, educators and experts about takeaways from the pandemic, and how the lessons learned will shape the future of education.
-From outreach strategies to digital learning resources to homeschooling, we'll explore ideas for support, interventions and different instructional environments to ensure the success of our most precious assets, our children.
+In the second chapter of the Public Square series, WEDU PBS addressed impacts both in and out of the classroom.
+We heard from families, educators and experts about takeaways from the pandemic, and how the lessons learned will shape the future of education.
+From outreach strategies to digital learning resources to homeschooling, we explored ideas for support, interventions and different instructional environments to ensure the success of our most precious assets, our children.